podaac/hydrocron/docs/overview.md

 ## Limitations

-Data return size is limited to 6 MB.
+Data return size is limited to **6 MB**.
 If your query response is larger than this a 413 error will be returned.

+**For Lake data:** Due to the size of the original polygon in the lake (L2_HR_LakeSP) shapefiles, we are only returning the calculated center point of the lake.
+This is to facilitate conformance with the GeoJSON specification and center points should not be considered accurate.

 ## Citation